inbo/niche_vlaanderen/docs/installation.rst

 Start the `Anaconda prompt` from the start menu

 Create an environment containing niche and its dependencies.
-You should point to the file you just downloaded.
+You should point to the file you just downloaded with the correct filename (make sure you pick the correct extension).

 .. code-block:: default